Network Flow

 | Wi-Fi Connect | The firmware attempts to connect to a pre-configured Wi-Fi network. | The device successfully associates with the Wi-Fi network, obtains an IP address, and can communicate with the network gateway. | If the connection fails, the device will enter Soft AP Mode. |

-| Soft AP Mode | The device broadcasts its own Wi-Fi network (SSID) to allow for user intervention and configuration. | A user successfully connects to the device’s Soft AP network within a 5-minute window to provision network credentials. | If no user connection is detected within 5 minutes, the device will perform a system Reboot to re-initiate the Startup Phase. |
+| Soft AP Mode | The device broadcasts its own Wi-Fi network (SSID) to allow for user intervention and configuration. | A user successfully connects to the device’s Soft AP network within a 5-minute window to provision network credentials. | If no user connection is detected within 5 minutes, the device returns to the Idle / Disconnected state. |

 Operational & Retry Phase